 Ichikuri Takaharu served as a bushō and retainer of the Ōsaki clan in Dewa Province during the Azuchi-Momoyama period to the early Edo period.
 Takaharu was the grandson of Ichikuri Hōgyū.

 After Takaharu’s escape, Mogami Yoshiaki, a powerful daimyō in Dewa Province, recognized Takaharu’s bravery by offering him a stipend of 1,000 koku and the role of deputy of Tsurugaoka Castle in Dewa.
-In 1614, just prior to the winter campaign in the Siege of Ōsaka, Takaharu, together with Shimizu Yoshichika (Yoshiaki’s third son), were accused of conspiring with their opponents, and then executed by Niizeki Hisamasa, a retainer of the Mogami and lord of Fujishima Castle in Dewa.
+In 1614, just prior to the Winter Campaign of the Siege of Ōsaka, Takaharu, together with Shimizu Yoshichika (Yoshiaki’s third son), were accused of conspiring with their opponents, and then killed by Niizeki Hisamasa, a retainer of the Mogami and lord of Fujishima Castle in Dewa.